matus-chochlik/oglplus/README.rst

 LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)

-.. [#oglplus_link_library] Although, OGLplus is generally a header-only library, some parts of it (mostly some complex functions or functions with static data) can optionally be built separately and linked to applications, which can lead to improved build times especially for larger projects.
+.. [#oglplus_link_library] Although OGLplus is generally a header-only library, several parts of it (mostly some complex functions or functions with static data) can optionally be built separately and linked to applications, which can lead to improved build times especially for larger projects.
    See the documentation for the ``OGLPLUS_LINK_LIBRARY`` preprocessor configuration option for more details.
+Generally if ``OGLPLUS_LINK_LIBRARY`` is set to zero then everything is inlined, otherwise some functions are only declared, but not defined and the ``oglplus/lib.hpp`` header that contains the definition of all such functions must be included in one of the translation units that are linked into the final application.

 .. [#req_cxx11_feats] OGLplus requires the following C++11 features:
    The ``type_traits`` and ``tuple`` librares, variadic preprocessor macros, r-value